 I asked them for more information on how they did their test.
 What kind of hosta was used?
 What kind of control was used?
 The reply was no surprise to me: “My testing was not that scientific – it is just an anecdotal observation”.

 Let me describe my own anecdotal evidence about a different garden problem.
-I have a viburnum that for three years running got demolished by viburnum beetle larvae.
+I have a viburnum that, for three years running, got demolished by viburnum beetle larvae.
 I had to do something.
-In spring the following year, I took out my lawn chair, sat down in front of the bush, and had a beer – a Canadian of course.
+In spring the following year, I took out my lawn chair, sat down in front of the bush, and had a beer – a Canadian, of course.
 I warned the shrub not to get eaten again.

 It worked!
-In fact it worked so well that I had no problems for the next 4 years.
+In fact, it worked so well that I had no problems for the next 4 years.

 Do you believe my anecdotal evidence?
 Probably not.
 Why not?
 Because you can use common sense to conclude that there was no cause and effect here.
 Drinking beer can’t possibly keep the beetle from laying eggs.

-What if my anecdotal evidence was a bit different.
+What if my anecdotal evidence was a bit different?
 Instead of drinking the beer, I poured the beer onto the shrub, and that kept the beetle from laying eggs.

-What if my anecdotal evidence went like this.
+What if my anecdotal evidence went like this?
 I made a special concoction containing beer, Epsom salts, bone meal, and a dash of Ivory soap.
 Poured it on the shrub and it worked!

 Now I have most of the people on social media convinced that it must work.
-The concoction is so complex few people can use logic to argue against it.
+The concoction is so complex that few people can use logic to argue against it.
 The evidence is clear – it worked.

 Why is this last example of anecdotal evidence so much more convincing?